 By Pleading “Guilty” you waive your right to a trial at which the People of the State of New York, represented by the District Attorney’s Office, must prove beyond a reasonable doubt that you committed the offense alleged in the accusatory instrument.
 A Plea of Guilty will subject you to sentencing by the Judge to any legally authorized sentence.

 You may want to consult an attorney for guidance or representation before determining which course of action you will pursue.

-Write to the City Traffic Prosecutor's Office concerning an Alternative Disposition
+Write to the District Attorney’s Office concerning an Alternative Disposition

-If it is your wish to have the pending charge against you reduced you may contact the City Traffic Prosecutor's Office by letter to request a reduction.
-You will send the letter along with a copy of the traffic ticket to the City Traffic Prosecutor's Office.
-Please Note: The City Traffic Prosecutor's Office is under no obligation to offer reduced charges, nor is the Court obligated to accept the same.
+If it is your wish to have the pending charge against you reduced you may contact the District Attorney’s Office by letter to request a reduction.
+You will send the letter along with a copy of the traffic ticket to the District Attorney’s Office.
+Please Note: The District Attorney’s Office is under no obligation to offer reduced charges, nor is the Court obligated to accept the same.

 The Court may not provide you with a recommendation as to how you should proceed, or as to which of these or any other options you should choose.

 These instructions only apply to infractions.
 If you are charged with a misdemeanor you must appear for your arraignment.